toml-lang/toml-test/README.md

 * Python (@marksteve) - https://github.com/marksteve/toml-ply
 * Python (@uiri) - https://github.com/uiri/toml

 N.B.
-Your parser doesn't need to pass all tests to be on this list.
-Although, perhaps such a list should exist.
+Your decoder/encoder doesn't need to pass all tests to be on this list.